zzt93/syncer/README.md

   - Add `upsert` support, fix `DocumentMissingException` use `upsert`, can be used in following two scenarios
     - Init load for data, by creating index manually and update synced field to ES (only support `MySQL` input)
     - Fix some un-expected config/sync error
+  - No need code for search data preparation except config

 - Http Endpoint (Deprecated)
   - Invoke `restful` interface according to event type: insert=`PUT`, update=`POST`, delete=`DELETE`